 Why Using Respite Care Is a Vital Part of Caregiving

-About 17.7 million Americans provide care for a family member over the age of 65.
-And that number is expected to increase as the average age of Americans rises.1
+According to a report by the National Academies of Sciences, Engineering, and Medicine, about 17.7 million Americans provide care for a family member over the age of 65.
+And that number is expected to increase as the average age of Americans rises.

 Most people who act as caregivers for family members (or friends) are motivated by love and a sense of commitment.
 We often see it as our duty to help the people we are close to while they experience the changes that accompany physical health issues, mental health problems, or the aging process.

 But caregiving can also be hard work, without many breaks.
 And that kind of labor takes a toll on caregivers that's often overlooked.
 That's why caregiver relief is so important.
 Consider these facts:

 Yet, despite the demands placed on them, only about 14 percent of caregivers have used respite care, according to the AARP and NAC report.